Arts, Journalism, Women, Melbourne and everything in between.

 “I feel bad for the two young guys, Mays and Richmond, they did what most people in their situation would have done.”

 So what “Josiah” is saying, is when presented with an inebriated, unconscious girl, “most people” in this situation would remove her clothes, drag her around, and urinate on her whilst recording unlawful penetration for all of social media to see?
-Hopefully most of us aren’t “normal”, then.
+Hopefully most of us don’t get into “their situation”, then.

 I have seen my friends passed out from drinking, I have seen people I don’t know passed out from drinking.
 Jane Doe* was – unfortunately – unconscious from drinking too much or having been drugged when this happened to her, which is something that happens to a lot of people.
 In a nasty turn of media events, people are using her intoxicated state as a reflection on her as a person deserving the violation she endured– or, as an object “just asking to be raped”.